-Using Relationship Therapy at Equinox
+Using Relational Therapy at Equinox

 Longstanding research on therapeutic effectiveness and outcomes has repeatedly identified the relationship between client and caregiver to be the most highly contributing factor to therapeutic success.
-This is no different for trauma treatment—in fact, research on the treatment of trauma suggests that relationship therapy in general outweighs all other factors when it comes to trauma recovery.
+This is no different for trauma treatment—in fact, research on the treatment of trauma suggests that relationship therapy, in general, outweighs all other factors when it comes to trauma recovery.

 Unfortunately, very little research has isolated the specific elements a relationship needs to exhibit in order to be a healing agent for trauma.
 While this may be the case, at our treatment center for boys we feel we can speak confidently to the key relational elements that facilitate healing with different types of relationship therapy.

 What is Relational Trauma & Therapy?

 Relational Trauma is defined as a disruption in a child’s sense of safety and well-being due to inconsistent relationships, which leads to grief, loss, and attachment issues.
 This can manifest in a child as anxiety, depression, substance use and abuse, poor self-esteem, poor social skills, etc. Cutting-edge neuroscientific research has identified regulation as the key element found in healthy, healing relationships and countering the effects of Relational Trauma.
 When the brain is regulated, our rational side is in charge, but when dysregulated we tend to display poor emotional boundaries, high levels of emotional reactivity, and are unable to attune to our own needs – let alone the needs of others.
 Through Equinox’s relationship-based therapy model, we generate change through the development of trusting relationships, clinical, and academic treatment.